 Before coming to Brooklyn College, Matthews served as the founding Director of the City University of NewYork Honors College: University Scholars Program.
 During 1999-2000 she served as Interim President at LaGuardia Community College/CUNY.
 Prior to that, she was Vice President for Academic Affairs and Dean of the Faculty at Marymount College in Tarrytown New York.
 Matthews spent many years in high-level administrative positions and as a Professor of English at LaGuardia Community College.
 Her higher education experience spans public and private, senior and community, small and large colleges.

 Matthews has published widely and offered workshops on learning communities and active learning at colleges and universities across the country.
 Throughout her career, she focused on curriculum and program development, school-college collaboration, and international education, always dedicated to achieving educational excellence through intentional and proven reform efforts.
 She served on the national boards of the American Association for Higher Education and the Policy Center on the First Year of College.
 During the time she served as Provost, Brooklyn College was a Foundations of Excellence pilot institution.

 Since 2005, Matthews has served as a Senior Fellow for Foundations of Excellence at the John N. Gardner Institute for Excellence in Undergraduate Education (formerly the Policy Center of the First Year of College).
 She believes that FoE is transformative, and is always delighted to assist colleges and universities as they work through the FoE process.

 To contact Roberta, please email her at email@example.com

-Rodier holds a B.A. in Economics from the University of North Carolina at Chapel Hill and an M.S. in Information Assurance from Norwich University.
-He also participated in and completed Cisco’s Networking Academy Program.
+Robert holds a B.A. in Economics from the University of North Carolina at Chapel Hill and an M.S. in Information Assurance from Norwich University.

 To contact Angela, please email her at firstname.lastname@example.org or call her at 828-449-8053.